nissy-dev/tenbin/README.md

 A typical test runner implements a sharding feature that splits tests to run on different machines.
 However, the sharding algorithm often randomly splits tests, leading to uneven execution times across shards.

-Tenbin provides tools for minimizing the differences in execution time across shards.
+Tenbin provides tools to minimize the differences in execution time across shards.
 It uses the execution times of past test run when splitting tests.

 For example: